 Crews still looking for 4 missing in West Texas floods

-JUNCTION, Texas (AP) — Search crews are looking for a fourth day for four people missing since a recreational vehicle park was overrun by raging floodwaters from a West Texas river.
+JUNCTION, Texas (AP) — Search crews are looking for a fourth day for four people missing since a West Texas recreational vehicle park was overrun by raging floodwaters.

-Texas Game Warden Rachel Kellner said Thursday afternoon that the search continued.
-Rescuers have been using a helicopter, drone and crews in boats and walking the riverbanks in a search extending from the RV park to 35 miles (56 kilometers) downstream as the South Llano River becomes the Llano River.
+Searchers have used a helicopter, drone and crews in boats and walking the river banks as the search extends from the RV park to 35 miles (56 kilometers) downstream as the South Llano River becomes the Llano River.